dotnet/aspire/src/Grafana/README.md

 app.Run();
 ```

-Verify OpenTelemetry has been successfully configured by browsing to the `/metrics` endpoint on your app.
+Verify OpenTelemetry has been successfully configured by browsing your app's `/metrics` endpoint.
 It will return metrics data formatted to be scraped by Prometheus.

 ## Configure Prometheus and Grafana